island-lang/island-lang.github.io/README.md

 ## Using `try`..`detect` (action scopes only)

-The second approach, available only in action scopes (due to its use of side-effects), uses a `try`..`detect` block and behaves very similarly to `try`, `catch` in mainstream imperative languages:
+The second approach, available only in action scopes (due to its use of side-effects), uses a `try`..`detect` block and behaves very similarly to `try`..`catch` in mainstream imperative languages:

 ```isl
 action readLineFromFile(f: File)